Last Updated on 2025-11-09

 3. Consider the Form and Size

-4. Avoid Artificial Colors and Preservatives
+4. Avoid Artificial Additives

 6. Add Variety with Treats

-7. Check for Expiration Dates
+7. Check Expiration Dates

 What To Avoid In Tropical Fish Food?